GraphRAG-Induced Dual Knowledge Structure Graphs for Personalized Learning Path Recommendation: Methodology

-where $m$ represents the ID of the exercise that best matches the difficulty for the learner, the symbol $\left| \cdot \right|$ represents the absolute value, $\text{difficult}(e^{c_i})$ represents the difficulty of the exercise $e^{c_i}$ corresponding to the knowledge concept $c_i$, and $h^{c_i}$ indicates the learner's mastery level of the knowledge concept $c_i$.
+where $m$ represents the exercise ID that best matches the difficulty for the learner, the symbol $\left| \cdot \right|$ represents the absolute value, $\text{difficult}(e^{c_i})$ represents the difficulty of the exercise $e^{c_i}$ corresponding to the KC $c_i$, and $h^{c_i}$ indicates the learner's mastery level of the KC $c_i$.